dotnet/arcade/cmake-scenarios.md

 **Current**: Since a declared version of CMake is not available within the repository, I will build the service branch using the latest version of CMake available.
 This latest version of CMake might introduce new product behaviors that I will have to resolve.
 Thus, lack of declared version introduces uncertainty and additional costs in servicing a branch.

 **Desired**:
- 1. I can run the build such that if the required toolset does not match then, build fails.
+ 1. I can run the build such that if the required toolset does not match then, the build acquires the required toolset.
  2. I can find out the CMake version used to build the release branch.
 Declared version is available within the repository itself.
  3. I can acquire and run build with tools in a sandbox folder.